The Pioneers- The 1970s

 Brothers became more active in campus politics and participated in activities by the now defunct Inter-Fraternity Council.
 By the late ’80s, an adolescent fraternity had grown its wings, and adopted the secret handshake of Batch ’89.
 The handshake was distinctive and also symbolic.
 This was widely introduced in the second General Alumni Homecoming of the Fraternity at the Century Park Hotel in Manila under the leadership of Past Supreme Master Nubbin Beldia ’87.
 The handshake and some recognized insignia were presented to the General Fraternity through the efforts of Past Supreme Master R.J.
 Briones ’89.
 In 1997, members of the Artists’ Circle paid tribute to the very first Supreme Master, Armand Bacaltos ’72 during its 25th Silver Anniversary.
 The next year, Brod Leonilo Doloricon ’74 became Dean of the College of Fine Arts.

-The 90s was marked by a resurgence of campus violence and the death of fratmen in hazing activities.
+The 90s were marked by a resurgence of campus violence and the death of fratmen in hazing activities.

 The press had a crack down on the fraternity system in the university in the aftermath of these successive fraternity-related violence that in 1997, the Artist Circle Fraternity under Past Supreme Master Mel Mancenido ’94 was among the fraternities to participate in the truce to promote harmony among fraternities on campus with the symbolic surrender of hazing paraphernalia.
 Other fraternities gave out their paddles; AC Fraternity, then and now known as a peaceful fraternity of artists, surrendered nothing but a six-inch thick slob of steel used to make armatures for sculptures.